Ever since he was a little kid, Long Island’s Jahi Tucker dreamed of fighting professionally at Madison Square Garden.

 COVID actually helped expedite his decision.

-He said, “There was no other options,” because all the amateur leagues were canceled due to the pandemic.
+He said, “There were no other options,” because all the amateur leagues were canceled due to the pandemic.

 Now sitting at a perfect 9-0, he’s glad of his choices and all the hard work he’s put into the sport.